pocketspocketspockets/fngr/README.md

 # fngr

-An implementation of finger built for a more modern world than the original one
+A recreation of finger built for a more modern world than the original one

 ## how it expects urls